Kornweiss-Medical-LLC/KMLLC/docs/insulin_resistance/Physicians Should Not Use Hemoglobin A1c to Rule-Out Diabetes.md

 The second reason that insulin levels aren’t frequently measured is that they’re difficult to interpret.
 There are no guidelines for interpreting fasting insulin levels.
 The threshold for the upper limit of normal on the Labcorp insulin test is 24.9 µIU/mL.
 But, this test is used for multiple purposes, not just for screening for insulin resistance.
 For example, this test might be ordered to look for an insulin secreting tumor called an insulinoma, or to determine whether a patient is injecting insulin or not.
 The lab’s normal range is calibrated for a variety of situations, not specifically for insulin resistance.

-What complicates interpretation even further is the pathogenesis of type II diabetes.
-Early in the course of the disorder, most patients will have elevated insulin levels but normal fasting plasma glucose.
-Once a patient develops type II diabetes, they may have elevated insulin levels *and* elevated glucose levels for years.
-In some individuals, after many years, the pancreas may become deficient in producing insulin due to [glucolipotoxicity](https://pubmed.ncbi.nlm.nih.gov/19715772/).
-Depending on the patient’s diet and body composition, it’s plausible that such a patient, having been previously undiagnosed, could have normal fasting plasma glucose and normal fasting insulin levels, the former due to a low-carbohydrate diet, for instance, and the latter due to pancreatic insufficiency.
-Admittedly, I believe this would be a rare scenario, but it could happen.
-In this scenario, the physician might misinterpret the lab results and believe the patient has no insulin resistance at all, when in fact they have long-standing type II diabetes.

 Finally, there are technical considerations for insulin assays.
 The test cannot detect insulin which is bound to insulin autoantibodies, which some patients may produce unbeknownst to themselves and their physician.

 Even if insulin is measured at the right time in the right person and there are no complicating factors, it can still be difficult to determine if a certain fasting insulin level is predictive of insulin resistance.

 **Fasting Insulin Levels Can be Useful**

-In 1993, [Laakso et al](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.989.3023&rep=rep1&type=pdf). published a paper titled “How good a marker is insulin level for insulin resistance?”
-In this paper, they tested 50 subjects with normal glucose tolerance, 28 with impaired glucose tolerance, and 54 with non-insulin dependent diabetes (aka type II diabetes).
-Within their study, 100% of participants who had normal glucose tolerance but a fasting insulin level > 18 µIU/mL were in the most insulin resistant tertile of participants.
-Insulin resistance was determined using a [euglycemic hyperinsulinemic clamp technique](https://en.wikipedia.org/wiki/Glucose_clamp_technique), which is a the gold standard laboratory test for determining insulin resistance.
+A 1993 study by [Laakso et al](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.989.3023&rep=rep1&type=pdf).
+Indicates how fasting insulin levels might be used.
+The authors tested a total of 132 subjects; 50 subjects with normal glucose tolerance, 28 with impaired glucose tolerance, and 54 with non-insulin dependent diabetes (aka type II diabetes).
+Within their study, 100% of participants who had normal glucose tolerance but a fasting insulin level > 18 µIU/mL were in the most insulin resistant tertile of participants as determined by [euglycemic hyperinsulinemic clamp](https://en.wikipedia.org/wiki/Glucose_clamp_technique), which is the gold standard laboratory test for determining insulin resistance.

-In other words, based on this study, if your fasting insulin level is > 18 µIU/mL, you almost certainly have insulin resistance.
+In other words, based on this study, if an individual’s fasting insulin level is > 18 µIU/mL, he or she almost certainly has insulin resistance.

 Here is the key graphic for this study:

 ![Percentage of subjects in the most insulin-resistant tertile by fasting insulin level](https://raw.githubusercontent.com/Kornweiss-Medical-LLC/KMLLC/03cf51f0e06a5ee34bb4b301302e2e011fe0752b/docs/insulin_resistance/laakso_1993_fasting_insulin_graph.png)

-Not only is there a threshold at 18, but there is a clear increase in the 9-13 µIU/mL range whereby subjects with fasting insulin levels above 13 µIU/mL have at least a 75% chance of being in the most insulin-resistance tertile of subjects.
+Not only is there a threshold at 18, but there is a clear increase in the 9-13 µIU/mL range whereby subjects with fasting insulin levels above 13 µIU/mL have at least a 75% chance of being in the most insulin-resistant tertile of subjects.

 This graph also demonstrates the limitations of the fasting insulin level.
 Focus your attention on the lines that are identified with triangles and boxes.
 These lines represent subjects who are known to have impaired glucose tolerance and type II diabetes respectively.
 These individuals are likely to be insulin resistant at any level of fasting insulin.